 Another best practice for Facebook video is relying on subtitles.
 It is critical to apply texts to the video to keep the viewer’s attention consistently.
 A survey from Digiday discovered that some brands are watched without sound– marketers call it “silent” movement.
 It is likely due to mobile users scrolling through their feeds in public areas and avoid sounds.

 Brands should use subtitles to keep their viewer’s attention.
 Do not overthink or overdo your video strategy, but make sure you have the essential elements needed to keep your viewers from watching.

 There are several things you can do with Facebook.
 You can post unique content in images, videos, and short or lengthy texts.

 However, several marketers have observed a trend of success on Facebook for those who post short and specific content.
-It is critical to keep your customer’s attention, and customers engage more with shorter content on Facebook.
+It is critical to keep your customer’s attention, and customers engage more with more concise content on Facebook.

-Add a few extra words to your Facebook posts and it can create a difference in how your audience reads and understands your message, or if they take time to read it all.
-Experts pointed out how to optimize post lengths for businesses on Facebook.
+Add a few extra words to your Facebook posts, and it can create a difference in how your audience reads and understands your message, or if they take time to read it all.
+Experts pointed out how to optimise post lengths for businesses on Facebook.
 Here are some of the critical statistics:

 - Link titles with more than 100 characters are cut off on Facebook Business Pages.

 - Facebook posts with 40 characters gain 86% more engagement.